Linus4/eldritchinstinct/hacks/fast-insight.md

 ## Insight

 - Characters start with 0 Hardened notches.
+Find a character sheet with 0 Hardened notches in the [game files](https://eldritchinstinct.com/game-files/).
 - No more Insight Saves.
 - No more rolls to determine amount of rounds panicing.
 - New Insight Dice: d6 and discard 4+ results on each die.